jdcloudcom/en/documentation/Networking/Load-Balancer/Getting-Started/Create-Backend.md

 	- cookie timeout time: input range 0-86400;

-	- Get real IP: It is turned on and cannot be closed by default when Backend Protocol is http, support to pass-through client IP in proxyprotocol Protocol method when Backend Protocol is tcp, it is noted that turning on of session persistence needs to be separately set at the server when in tcp Protocol;
+	- Get real IP: It is turned on and cannot be closed by default when Backend Protocol is http, In such case, real IP of client can be obtained via header fields of X-Forwarded-For;; support to pass-through client IP in proxyprotocol Protocol method when Backend Protocol is tcp;

+		Note: When tcp is used as the backend protocol, if it is enabled for obtaining the real IP, it needs to complete relevant configuration for proxy protocol at the backend server.

-	- Get HTTP header field: Support multiple items such as X-Forwarded-Proto, XForwarded-Por, X-Forwarded-LBIP, X-Forwarded-Host for passing-through relevant information requested by client http;
+	- Get HTTP header field: Support multiple items such as X-Forwarded-Proto, X-Forwarded-Port, X-Forwarded-LBIP, X-Forwarded-Host for passing-through relevant information requested by client http;

 		![ALB后端服务设置](../../../../image/Networking/ALB/ALB-028.png)